pratulsharma/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Following image shows an example of distortion correction on the image of the road.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (Look at thresholding(img) function in the CarND-Advanced-Lane-Finding.ipynb).
+Image is first converted to HLS color space and then Sobel X transform is applied.
+In the given image, HLS color space works the best in various different lighting conditions.
 Here's an example of my output for this step.

 ![alt text][image3]